Fllugel/steam-mcp-server/README.md

 ## Usage

-Run the server using the following command:
+You can run the server to connect it via STDIO, using the following command:
 ```bash
 uv run steam-mcp-server
 ```